joanbruna/MathsDL-spring19/README.md

   * Questions:
     * In DE, what is the difference between t and t, i.e. what do they represent?
     * In DE, why does eq.
 (4.2) imply convergence t   as t ?
-    * What is the computational complexity of evaluating a determinant of a N Nmatrix, and why is that relevant in this context?
+    * What is the computational complexity of evaluating a determinant of a N x N matrix, and why is that relevant in this context?

 * Class 3: ResNets